Sami-Radi/express-vhosts-autoloader/README.md

 ## Usage

-This module autoloads your express app's as express middlewares when their folders matches the domain name.
+This module autoloads your express app's as express middlewares when their directorys matches the domain name.

-Your folder names **must** be the same as your domain names in order for this module to work.
+Your directory names **must** be the same as your domain names in order for this module to work.

-Let's assume you have this folder structure :
+Let's assume you have this directory structure :

-My Server Folder :
+My Server Directory :

 -   `server.js`